Author: Shane Lambert

 I expected that she’d change her mind given how squashed the inside of the car would be.
 Regardless, before I could carry on down the highway I had to exit my vehicle to close the trunk.

-After lifting it up and then slamming it shut I caught a glare from the hitchhiker, a paralyzing look that lasered through the back window of my car.
+After lifting it up and then slamming it shut I caught a glare from the hitchhiker, a paralyzing look that lasered through the back window of my car as a lighthouse’s beam cuts through the night at sea.
 Whatever she was thinking, she definitely meant business as her wide eyes focused on me.
 As a matter of instinct, I flashed my bare hands at my new passenger to make sure she could see that I wasn’t holding anything.
 She did not reciprocate, as I could see that she had her left hand deep in her backpack.